searchbox-io/Jest/jest/README.md

 ElasticSearch offers request parameters to set properties like routing, versioning, operation type etc.

-For instance you can set "refresh" property to "true" while indexing a document as below;
+For example `refresh` parameter can be set to `true` while indexing a document as below:

 ```java
 Index index = new Index.Builder("{\"user\":\"kimchy\"}")